 Use Password Protection for Executable Files

-Finally, many businesses need to put in place policies and software that ensures that employees cannot accidentally install software on the company’s IT systems.
-Requiring password from a network admin to install new software will prevent even an administrator from accidentally clicking on a disguised link to a virus and installing it on the computer.
+Finally, many businesses need to put in place policies and software that ensure employees cannot accidentally install software on the company's IT systems.
+Requiring a password from a network admin to install new software will prevent even an administrator from accidentally clicking on a disguised link to malware and installing it on the computer.